venoodkhatuva12/Sensu-Client-Installtion/README.md

 # Sensu-Client-Installtion
+Sensu-srvadd.sh : This Script will add you new sensu client to server check with remediation checks.

-This Script will Install Sensu Client automatically.
+Sensu-client.sh: This Script will Install Sensu-Client automatically.